-The proof of the performance is in the scores that the team obtains over the duration of their endurance race.
+Students complete a research project on energy resources that fuel physiological performance.
+Ultimately, students are assessed based on the scores that the team obtains over the duration of their endurance race.
 Marks are awarded for design and construction, display and presentation and knowledge of sustainable production and energy systems and the final distance covered in the endurance race.